Appropriate ‘roles’ are applied to newly obtained Smartcards so pharmacy team members can carry out tasks relevant to their job.

 Process for updating Smartcard roles

 Appropriate ‘roles’ dictate what a pharmacy team member can do and what they can see by using their Smartcard.
 The intention is to preserve patient safety and confidentiality.
 See also: Smartcard Role and Activity codes and how to update them and Updating Smartcards for multi-site and Summary Care Record usage.
+If required,

 Three steps may be involved with updating roles: